 Drivers – A motorist that is driving above the speed limit or has ignored the duty of care in slowing down for a pedestrian can be held accountable for the accident that caused the injury of a pedestrian.
 A driver can also be held accountable if he or she was found to be under the influence of an intoxicating substance at the time of the accident.

 Environmental Factors – Although weather conditions can cause traffic accidents, there are other factors that can also contribute to a pedestrian accident, which can hold the city or state liable for the accident.
 For instance, overgrown brush that has blocked a driver’s view ultimately causing a pedestrian accident can potentially be the responsibility of the city for failing to maintain the street.

 Products Liability – When an accident was caused as a result of a product defect, the product manufacturer, designer, or distributor may be held accountable for the accident.
 For example, if a car’s defective brakes caused the accident, the driver and pedestrian alike can seek monetary compensation by pursuing a lawsuit against the maker of the faulty brakes.

 Fighting For Your Right to Compensation

-If you were injured as a pedestrian in the City of Rancho Cucamonga or surrounding area, you have a legal right to pursue a personal injury lawsuit.
+If you were injured as a pedestrian in the Ontario or surrounding area, you have a legal right to pursue a personal injury lawsuit.
 Filing a claim can help you obtain the monetary compensation you need to cover a loss of income, medical costs, pain and suffering, and other losses.

 The attorneys at Schwartzberg & Luther APC. understand that as a victim, you will need the support of a proficient and experienced team of attorneys to help you recover what you are owed.
 We are committed to putting our resources and expertise to help you through this difficult time.
 Contact us today for a free case evaluation.